 6. Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified at 5 above where this relates to soundness.
 (NB Please note that any non-compliance with the duty to co-operate is incapable of modification at examination).
 You will need to say why this modification will make the Local Plan legally compliant or sound.
 It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
 Please be as precise as possible.
-In order to make the Local Plan sound and legally compliant, the following modifications are necessary:

-- Remove the entire allocation of 850 homes from the Harwell East Campus. - Remove the additional allocation of 150 homes on greenfield land from the North West Harwell Campus (eg reduce the number of houses from 550 to 400). - Include provision of up to 400 new homes (including the 125 already given outline approval) at the North West Harwell Campus, provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (c) Land West of Steventon (capacity for 350 houses), or - (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district - Or reduce the total SHMA allocation for the District by 1000 houses - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.

-These steps will make the Local Plan compliant with the NPPF paragraphs 115 and 116, and make the Local Plan compliant with the CRoW Act 2000.

-Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.
+Local Plan sound and legally compliant, the following modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus. additional allocation of 150 homes on greenfield land from the North West Harwell reduce the number of houses from 550 to 400). the North W rision of up to 400 new homes (including the 125 already given outline approval) at est Harwell Campus, provided that all development is contained within the the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. the North W he 850 homes from the Harwell East Campus and the additional 150 houses from est Harwell Campus (1,000 houses in total) to other sites already identified by the e Horse, for example: • • Valley Park (which has already been assessed as having additional capacity for up further 1,200 homes) • (b) Didcot A (capacity for 425 houses), or • (c) I and West of Steventon (capacity for 350 houses), or , , Distributed throughout the West Vale in order to encourage and support economic with and prosperity more equally across the district Or reduce the second contract the second ne total SHMA allocation for the District by 1000 houses North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order from future speculative development should the Science Vale fall behind in delivery g targets. • ke the Local Plan compliant with the NPPF paragraphs 115 and 116, and make the t with the CRoW Act 2000. and supporting in suggested modif or representation should cover succinctly all the information, evidence information necessary to support/justify the representation and the lication, as there will not normally be a subsequent opportunity to resentations based on the original representation at publication